NicoDaoMoney/astroport-core/contracts/tokenomics/staking/README.md

-# Astroport xSEUL Staking
+# Astroport xITO Staking

-This staking contract allows ASTRO holders to stake their tokens in exchange for xSEUL.
+This staking contract allows ASTRO holders to stake their tokens in exchange for xITO.
 The amount of ASTRO they can claim later increases as accrued fees in the Maker contract get swapped to ASTRO which is then sent to stakers.

 ---